 No special database tuning is currently required for databases other than MySQL.

-Alternatively, you may download the Dataplane .jar file and upload it to your JIRA installation manually via the same admin page.
+Alternatively, you may download the Dataplane .jar file and upload it to your Jira installation manually via the same admin page.

-Once installed, Arsenale Dataplane is accessible from the Dataplane Reports menu in the main JIRA navigation bar.
+Once installed, Arsenale Dataplane is accessible from the Dataplane Reports menu in the main Jira navigation bar.

-On JIRA 6.0 and above, if your browser window is not wide enough, the Dataplane Reports menu may get collapsed into the More menu option:
+If your browser window is not wide enough, the Dataplane Reports menu may get collapsed into the More menu option: